 Among the many other things you need to think about, you might not realize that there are a number of factors to consider when getting your wedding ceremony music right.
 While it may seem like there are a million details, your musician or DJ can help you to make it absolutely perfect.

 What are the key ceremony music choices you’ll have to make?

-- Bridesmaids’ Procession – If you want a separate selection from yourself.
-For some very short aisles this may not be practical.
+- Bridesmaids’ Procession: This is only if you want a separate selection from yourself.
+For some very short aisles, this may not be practical.

-- Mom's Procession – Again, if you want a separate selection from yourself but it may not be practical with some very short aisles.
-Some combine the Moms and the Bridesmaids and then do a separate selection for the Bride.
+- Moms’ Procession: Again, this applies only if you want a separate selection from yourself but it may not be practical with some very short aisles.
+Some combine the moms and the bridesmaids and then do a separate selection for the bride.

-- Prelude Music – A selection of 5 – 6 tunes as guests arrive to set the tone and create the atmosphere you want.
+- The Prelude: A selection of 5 – 6 tunes as guests arrive to set the tone and create the atmosphere you want.

-Now that you know what music selections you will have to make, here are 3 very important things you’ll want to consider.
+Now that you know what music selections you will have to make, here are three very important things you’ll want to consider.

 1.)
 Indoor or Outdoor

 Most sacred settings, like a church or synagogue, have built-in music and sound system options.
 A lot of couples come to us because they want to limit or eliminate the organ.
 Adding a violin, harp, flute, cello, guitar, or vocalist can enhance the music at your ceremony.
 Make sure you know the music restrictions of your faith!
 For example, the Catholic Church rarely allows any popular music to be played and Wagner’s “Bridal Chorus” (“Here Comes the Bride”) is usually forbidden in the Jewish service.